KSriki/Khazana/README.md

 THOUGHTS:

+Question:
+Could filter myRecipes from all recipes in the mapStateToProps instead of maintaining in redux state.
+BUT:

+custom reducer and action is better because its easier to understand/read logically

+Confuse people if they saw allRecipes being used and then they would need to figure out why Im only getting the user's specific recipes -> easier to communicate!

+-> Load on login ! not on App? but then error because of check for loaded allrecipes.
+-> Maybe have a delay and wait?

+After userInfo loaded -> call dispatch on that too. so chain dispatch off of promise -> BUT WHAT ABOUT REFRESH?

+OUTCOME:
+Redux is for caching the state.
+Dont need to get data based off other fetched data otherwise the dispatch for allRecipes needs to do myRecipes and vice versa Knots & unnecessarily dependent.
+-> custom route fetch myRecipes
+-> Tie to profile page/RecipeList probably recipeList

+OR: return the users recipes within the original fetch since we have to fetch to user anyway -> best solution.
+When we get user we always get recipes

 QUESTION:
 Did too many db backend tables and worried about sideloading instead of one at a time.
 Now i realize i do need redux and i have no backend to support the front end.
 POSITIVE OUTCOME: